Thank you! We’ve received your message and will contact you soon.

 • user device properties: type and model, screen size, etc.

-In some cases, bidstream data may contain up to 50 attributes, including bits that are considered personal information, but predominantly when we talk about bidstream data we mean location.
+In a cookieless environment, bidstream data enables contextual advertising by allowing advertisers to leverage real-time information about user behavior and preferences without relying on third-party cookies.
+In some cases, bidstream data may contain up to 50 attributes, including bits that are considered personal information, but predominantly, when we talk about bidstream data, we mean location.

-Important note: DSPs receive the information about all the bids, even those which were not winning ones.
+Important note: DSPs receive information about all bids, including those that were not the winning bids.

-Then the publisher/SSP gets the user's information from their server.
-Sprinkle it with their information about the ad spot and the bid floor, thus making it into a bid request.
+Step #2.
+The publisher/SSP gets the user's information from their server.
+Sprinkle in their information about the ad spot and the bid floor, thus turning it into a bid request.

-This bid request is then sent by the SSP further to an ad exchange (or several exchanges) where the bid request meets with multiple bids from the demand-side platform (DSP).
+Step #3.
+This bid request is then sent by the SSP to an ad exchange (or several exchanges), where it receives multiple bids from the demand-side platform (DSP).

-At this moment, all the DSPs (!) get this information about the placement and the user and one bid that matches the bid request in the best possible way eventually wins.
+Step #4.
+All the DSPs (!) receive this information about the placement and the user, and the bid that best matches the bid request eventually wins.

-So, when the system has made the perfect match and chose the winning bid, it then sends this bid's information, now together with the creative, back to the SSP.
-And the SSP sends it back to the publishers, so the user can now see the ad (of the winning bid) on the designated place of the web page.
+So, when the system has made the perfect match and chosen the winning bid, it sends the bid's information, now including the creative, back to the SSP.
+And the SSP sends it back to the publishers, so the user can now see the ad (from the winning bid) in the designated place on the web page.

 *champagne to all the participants*

-Important note: While it sounds like a journey, it all happens in milliseconds.
+Important note: While it may sound like a journey, it happens in milliseconds.

-Why is Bidstream Data So Valuable for the Whole Programmatic Ecosystem?
+Why is Bidstream Data Valuable for Programmatic Advertising?

-In reality, bidstream data is useful to all the parties involved in the programmatic process or buying and selling ads.
+In reality, bidstream data is useful to all parties involved in the programmatic process, including ad buyers and sellers.
 It helps to marry the sell and buy-side in digital heaven.
-Bidstream helps to transport all necessary and additional information from the publisher to advertiser and help everyone win on the best possible match.
+Bidstream helps transport all necessary and additional information from the publisher to the advertiser, helping everyone win with the best possible match.

 Let's see how the collection and wise use of bidstream data can help all parties here.